The frustrations of the Jets' Garrett Wilson, a top receiver on a not-so-top offense

 Adding to the challenge is that as a receiver, Wilson cannot exert the kind of play-in, play-out control of the offense that a quarterback or running back can.

-It is all a recipe for potential trouble, as many volatile receivers have shown over decades.
+It is all a recipe for potential trouble, as many volatile receivers have demonstrated for decades.
 Wilson’s aim is to channel his energy in a positive direction.

 “Make sure you’re doing your job at a high level, because you only can control what you can control, and that’s the mindset we try and take,” Wilson said after practice Friday as the team prepared for Sunday night’s game against the Raiders.
 “We all want to be great.
 As a team, as individuals, we want to be great, and that’s where you see the frustration come from.”

-Wilson leads the Jets in pass receptions (46), receiving yards (549) and receiving touchdowns (2).
+Wilson leads the Jets in pass receptions (46), receiving yards (549) and receiving touchdowns (two).
 None of those figures is close to the league leaders.

 “So there are a lot of things that have to go right for a receiver when he’s just out there running his route.”